-Package: FTAProfile isAbstract: Yes
+Package: FTAProfile isAbstract: Yes Extension: Class, Property

 A marker stereotype for fault tree events.
 See Event library class for definition.
+If the Event stereotype is applied to a class, then that class also must have the Situation stereotype (or its descendants) applied.

-Figure 9.63 - Event
+Figure 9.64 - Event